 Once the contract has been issued, the provider must receive a valid service authorization and a VR1824, Referral for Contracted Pre-ETS Services, for each student before providing services.

-Services must be provided consistent with this chapter.
+Services must be provided consistent with this chapter and the provider’s approved VR1825, Pre-ETS Curriculum Checklist.

 An accurate invoice is paid once the VR counselor has verified the student's attendance and progress documented on the VR1823, Pre-Employment Transition Services (Pre-ETS) Progress Report.